TheSeeker713/thes33k3r/documents/devlog.md

 - HOME
 - TRANSMISSIONS
 - THE PUZZLE
-- ABOUT
-- CONTACT

-The special hidden menu was removed in favor of this cleaner, more user-friendly approach.
-Video assets were further compressed to optimize load times.

----

-## **PART VIII: THE AUTOPLAY SAGA** 🎥

-### December 7, 2025 - 19:31 PM
-**Commit:** Fix: Add muted attribute to CRT video element for autoplay support

-Browser autoplay policies are strict: videos must be muted to autoplay without user interaction.
-The CRT video was added with the `muted` attribute to comply with modern browser restrictions while still providing the immersive background experience.

----

-### December 8, 2025 - 11:41 AM
-**Commit:** Fix: Unmute video on playback to enable audio while maintaining autoplay support

 But wait—we wanted audio!
 The solution was elegant: start muted for autoplay compliance, then unmute when the user actually plays the video.
 Users get the full sensory experience, browsers are happy, and the transmission plays with all its mysterious audio intact.

 ---